About Lung Cancer

 The main focus here is on NSCLC because it is the most common form of lung cancer, representing 87 percent of patients with the disease.
 SCLC is a more aggressive form of lung cancer which occurs less frequently, in approximately 13 percent of patients.
-Because it is more aggressive, SCLC is typically treated with chemotherapy and radiation therapy.
+Because it is more aggressive and usually advanced at diagnosis, SCLC is typically treated with chemotherapy and radiation therapy.
 Surgery is involved occasionally.
 Read more about SCLC.

 NSCLC is further divided into three subtypes: adenocarcinoma (40 percent), squamous cell carcinoma (30 to 35 percent) and large cell carcinoma (15 to 20 percent).
 All three NSCLC subtypes tend to metastasize, or spread, more slowly than SCLC.
 Of particular importance to thoracic surgeons and oncologists is the lung cancer stage, rather than the subtype, which helps determine a patient’s overall prognosis and treatment plan.